 Higher-order aberrations (HOAs) are more subtle and complex refractive errors than nearsightedness, farsightedness and astigmatism.
 Because of their complex nature, these aberrations cannot be corrected with regular eyeglasses and most contact lenses.

-If your eye doctor tells you that you have a higher-order aberration, you may wonder exactly what this condition means and what impact if any it has on the quality of your vision.
+If your eye doctor has the special equipment required to detect HOAs [see Wavefront Technology In Eye Exams] and says you have a significant amount of these aberrations, you may wonder exactly what this means and what impact — if any — it has on the quality of your vision.

-Higher-order aberrations have relatively unfamiliar names such as coma, spherical aberration and trefoil.
-These types of aberrations can produce vision errors such as difficulty seeing at night, glare, halos, blurring, starburst patterns or double vision (diplopia).
+Higher-order aberrations have relatively unfamiliar names — such as coma, spherical aberration and trefoil.
+These aberrations can cause difficulty seeing at night, glare, halos, blurring, starburst patterns or double vision (diplopia).